Everything You Need to Know About Energy Savings Performance Contract (ESPC) in Texas

 Your Commitment: 1-3 meetings with key decision-makers

-The ESCO will complete a Preliminary Utility Audit (PUA) and deliver a report.
-This is a no-cost assessment report of facility conditions (including onsite walk-throughs) and a review of utility bills.
-The information aims to develop a high-level expectation of potential costs, savings, and scope of work prior to making a decision or financial commitment to move forward.
+The ESCO will conduct a Preliminary Utility Audit (PUA) and provide a comprehensive report.
+This no-cost assessment includes onsite facility walkthroughs and a detailed review of utility bills to evaluate current conditions.
+The goal is to establish a high-level understanding of potential project scope, costs, and savings, giving you the insight needed before making any decisions or financial commitments to move forward.

 Step 2: Present Preliminary Utility Audit